 Mary Lyon Medal

-This new award, named after the distinguished geneticist Mary Lyon FRS, was established in 2015 to reward outstanding research in genetics to scientists who are in the middle of their research career.
+Named after the distinguished geneticist Mary Lyon FRS, this award was established in 2015 to reward outstanding research in genetics to scientists who are in the middle of their research career.
 The Mary Lyon medal will be awarded annually, and the winner will be invited to present a lecture at one of the Genetics Society scientific meetings.

 Call for Nominations